 In addition, our lawyers are adept at assisting broker-dealers in transactional work, including mergers and acquisitions, private placements and public offerings, and often assist broker-dealers in structuring these and other transactions.

 We offer comprehensive services for the formation, registration, management and day-to-day operation of successful broker-dealer firms; this is not an all-inclusive list.
-If you have any questions, please contact Richard S. Heller (212.908.3907) or James P. Jalil (212.908.3976).
+If you have any questions, please contact Richard S. Heller (212.908.3907).

 - Preparing all formation and registration documents required by the SEC, FINRA and state regulators, including Forms BD, NMA, U4 and U5; Entitlement documents; Business Plans; Written Supervisory Procedures; Anti-Money Laundering Procedures; Business Continuity Plans, etc.